syncfusion-content/extension-docs/Extension/Syncfusion-NuGet-Packages/NuGet-Install-and-Configuration.md

 # NuGet Install and Configuration

+The Syncfusion Xamarin NuGet packages are published in public NuGet.org from v15.4.0.17.
+So, no need any additional configurations required to utilize the Syncfusion Xamarin NuGet packages from v15.4.0.17.
+If you required to utilize the Syncfusion Xamarin NuGet packages from Syncfusion private NuGet server instead of NuGet.org, follow the below steps to configure and install the Syncfusion Xamarin NuGet packages.
+Except Xamarin platform packages, follow the below steps to configure and install the Syncfusion NuGet packages.

 ## NuGet Configuration in Visual Studio

 You can configure the Syncfusion NuGet Packages in Visual Studio 2010 or higher.
 SyncfusionNuGet packages are configured in the following ways.